3 For this One has been counted worthy of more glory than Moses, inasmuch as He who built the house has more honor than the house.

 inasmuch as He who built the house has more honor than the house.

 Moses was simply a servant in the house of God, whereas Jesus built the house itself.
 God used Moses to erect the house of God, but Jesus functioned as Creator of it all.
 Moses’ house was a type but Jesus’ the Antitype.
-Moses’ was a shadow of the reality of Jesus’ house.
+Moses’ house was a shadow of the reality of Jesus’ house.
 Moses’ house only prefigured the permanent house that Jesus fulfilled in every respect.
 Moses was in the house, but Jesus was over the house.
 The “house” refers to the sphere of stewardship, whether Moses’ or Christ’s.

 Jesus is superior to Moses.